Healthcare Assistant Jobs at Indiana University Health with Visa Sponsorship

 Healthcare System/Hospital Description

-IU Health Methodist Hospital is a regional healthcare leader through its commitment to excellence, accessibility and preeminence.
-Part of the IU Health Adult Academic Health Center, it is currently ranked by U.S. News & World Report as the top hospital in the state of Indiana, with 13 procedures/conditions rated as high performing.
+IU Health University Hospital is a 440-bed major teaching hospital and a recognized leader in technology.
+Part of the IU Health Adult Academic Health Center, IU Health University Hospital is currently ranked by U.S. News and World Report as the No. 1 hospital in the state of Indiana.

 IU Health is building a new downtown hospital and campus, which will consolidate operations of the adjacent IU Health Methodist and University Hospitals.
 Construction for the new hospital is well underway and set to open in late 2027.
 It will feature three 16-story towers with 864 beds.
 IU School of Medicine is also constructing a medical education and research building directly east of the new hospital.

-See all 97+ Healthcare Assistant at Indiana University Health jobs
+See all 209+ Healthcare Assistant Jobs at Indiana University Health

 Verify Your Clinical Credentials Before Applying